hbctraining/In-depth-NGS-Data-Analysis-Course/sessionII/lessons/03_counting_reads.md

 ## Learning Objectives:

-* learn about read counting tools
+* understand how counting tools work
-* learn to generate a count matrix using featureCounts
+* generate a count matrix using featureCounts
+* generate a report with multiQC to document results

 ## Counting reads as a measure of gene expression
 <img src="../img/counts-workflow.png" width="400">